The best things to do in Morzine in summer

 How to get to Morzine

-You can also get to Morzine by train from Paris – it takes 4–6 hours (depending on which train you choose and whether you have to change en route) to reach the nearest stations at either Cluses and Thonon-les-Bains.
-Then you can catch the bus from either Cluses or Thonon to Morzine, which take just under an hour each.
+You can also get to Morzine by train.* It’s 4–6 hours (depending on whether you have to change en route) from Paris to the nearest train stations at Cluses or Thonon-les-Bains.
+Buses to Morzine from either take just under an hour, or you can book a transfer.

-The accommodation options in Morzine are split between hotels, chalets and apartments.
-A lot of ski chalets in Morzine close for summer, or are rented out on a self-catering basis.
-But there are some which still operate as catered chalets in summer.
+Accommodation options in Morzine are split between hotels, chalets and apartments.
+Many ski chalets close for summer, or are rented out on a self-catering basis.
+But a few still operate as catered chalets in summer, with live-in or out hosts to cook and clean for you.

-If you prefer a hotel, the stylish four-star Hôtel Champs Fleuris Morzine* has a mix of double, twin and family rooms and suites.
+If you prefer hotels, the stylish four-star Hôtel Champs Fleuris Morzine* has a mix of double, twin and family rooms and suites.
 There’s a restaurant and bar, indoor pool and spa, and a rooftop terrace overlooking the mountains.
-Or the Logis Hotel Les Bruyères* has Alpine chalet-style rooms with balconies and an outdoor pool, sauna and gym.
+Or the Hotel Les Bruyères* has Alpine chalet-style rooms with balconies and an outdoor pool, sauna and gym.

 Save for later